Saturday, October 11, 2008

 Then he said, “My parents have a new pet.”
 So I thought that maybe he was looking down because their dog, Riley, had died.

 But no. Riley is just fine.
-It was that he was responsible for breaking to me the news that, “They have adopted a snake.”
+Instead, it was that he was responsible for breaking to me the news that, “They have adopted a snake.”
 (Snakes only being, to my mind, The Most Terrifying Things In Existence.)

 Apparently they had some people working on their lawn, and these people brought them outside to show them the snake they’d found.